Seton Hall Pirates open season at home against the Saint Peter’s Peacocks - WTOP News

 South Orange, New Jersey; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Seton Hall opens the season at home against Saint Peter’s.
+BOTTOM LINE: Seton Hall starts the season at home against Saint Peter’s.

-Seton Hall finished 23-10 overall a season ago while going 14-5 at home.
-The Pirates averaged 62.3 points per game while shooting 38.5% from the field and 26.9% from 3-point distance last season.
+Seton Hall finished 14-5 at home a season ago while going 23-10 overall.
+The Pirates allowed opponents to score 58.9 points per game and shoot 41.5% from the field last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.